There are a few different estimation techniques that you can use as a business owner.

 - Can be complicated to learn and perfect

-Deciding on an estimate technique
+How to decide on an estimate technique

-How much time do you have to make the estimate?
-How much do you think the price could vary from your initial estimate?
-Is the job worth the effort of making a detailed estimate?
+- How much do you think the price could vary from your initial estimate?

 Once you know the answers to the above question, you can pick the technique that best suits you and your business.